 Starting with the most common replacement windows chosen by homeowners, single hung and double hung windows are a popular option when replacing older sash windows.
 Double hung windows are operable by vertically sliding open/closed either the top or bottom panes.
 A single-hung window is less expensive and will have a fixed upper pane with a bottom sash that slides up for opening.

-Single and double-hung windows are not the most energy efficient choices, especially when you consider that “heat gain and heat loss through windows are responsible for 25%–30% of residential heating and cooling energy use. ” according to Energy.gov.
+When comparing single vs double hung windows, you’ll notice that neither are energy efficient choices, especially when you consider that “heat gain and heat loss through windows are responsible for 25%–30% of residential heating and cooling energy use. ” according to Energy.gov.
 If you are deciding between double or single hung windows, consider the following:

 - Double hung windows are easier to clean, especially on upper-level floors